 4 Reasons to Say Thank You on National Nurses DayArticle posted in: Lifestyle

 There are so many reasons to be thankful for nurses.
 They are our frontline heroes on a regular basis.
+Fighting for the lives of others is just a day in the life of a nurse.
 But particularly during this scary time, they deserve the utmost recognition!
 They show up—not just literally but figuratively.
 They show up for us time and time again.

 This year is extra special.
 Yes, we are in the midst of a global pandemic.
 Yes, we are in need of nurses now more than ever.
 And yet, this year ironically had been previously deemed by the World Health Organization as the “International Year of the Nurse and the Midwife.”
 According to the DAISY Foundation, which is dedicated to the honoring of nurses and nursing research, 2020 was going to be a time to internationally celebrate and honor the work of nurses and midwives.

 No one could have ever imagined that this year of recognition would have coincided with the Coronavirus (COVID-19) pandemic.
 Here we are, watching nurses put themselves on the frontlines every day.
 We watch media highlights of the threatening conditions they face, the supply shortages impacting their work and their resiliency to continue to show up.

 You may not personally know a nurse you can dote upon on National Nurses Day.
 However, there are a plethora of ways to return the favor and show up for them.
 Decorate your driveway or front yard with a message of gratitude.
 Draw a picture or write a sign and share it on social media with the hashtag #nationalnursesday.
 Go to your local hospital (staying out of the way, of course) and decorate a walkway or sidewalk with chalk, balloons or signs.